-SI is also dependent on customer behaviour and premium growth.
+SI is dependent on customer behaviour and premium growth.
 SI's premiums could decline in the event of an unfavourable macroeconomic environment and its profit margins could erode.
 In an economic downturn, the demand for SI's and its clients' products could be adversely affected.
 Factors such as government and consumer spending, corporate investment, the volatility and strength of both debt and equity markets, and inflation, all affect the business and economic environment and ultimately, the size and profitability of SI's business.
-In addition, the ongoing low interest rate environment continues to stimulate the inflow of alternative capital, which has been contributing to a softening (re)insurance market observed in recent years, i.e. the reduction in (re)insurance premium rates.
-Whilst the market has hardened recently, alternative capital is still abundant and expected to continue impacting market conditions.
+The level of interest rates also plays a significant role in the total amount of reinsurance capital and hence capacity and prices; low interest rates lead to an inflow of alternative capital into the industry which contributes to a softening of the reinsurance market.

-SI may also experience an elevated incidence of claims or be impacted by a decrease in demand for reinsurance and increased surrenders of policies from cedents (see paragraph on lapse risk in section C.2.1.4 - Policy behaviour risk) that could affect the current and future profitability of its business.
-Although written premiums have seen steady growth in prior years, a prolonged economic crisis could result in lower written premiums in the future.
+SI may also experience an elevated incidence of claims or be impacted by a decrease in demand for reinsurance and increased surrenders of policies from cedents (see paragraph on lapse risk in section C.2.2.4 - Policy behaviour risk) that could affect the current and future profitability of its business.

-SI is exposed to significant and protracted deviations of inflation from its trend
+SI is exposed to significant and protracted deviations of inflation from its current trend